DerBrunoIR/SystemGoverner/README.md

             # A utility for global dpkg installations already exists, and we use it here as target State.
             # Notice: Here we can access the previously downloaded file '/tmp/pandoc.deb'.
             target=Dpkg('pandoc', '/tmp/pandoc.deb'), # global installation requires ROOT
+            # After target is installed '/tmp/pandoc.deb' will be deleted.
         ),
     ).ensure_installed() # Finally, we call ensure_installed once on the root of the defined tree.
 ```